Jake Scott: Cinematographer

 So let us retrace the very first steps Jake Scott took as a d.o.p, and walk with him into his world of art.

 TVL: Reflecting on your career to date, how has your on set process changed?

-The movie director entrusts the director of photography with the world they are building ; the director of photography is tasked with the mission to both convey the essence of the movie director's work, and to take said work to places the movie director would not have thought of on their own.
+The movie director entrusts the director of photography with the world they are building; the director of photography is tasked with the mission to both convey the essence of the movie director's work, and to take said work to places the movie director would not have thought of on their own.
 The director of photography is handed the reins of this world, not with rigid, tightly closed hands, but with a gentle and flexible grip.
-Both directors are working hand in hand to create a visual environment through colors, framing and lighting, and to build the film’s look through images, product of a shared calling to tell a story."
+Both directors are working hand in hand to create a visual environment through colors, framing, and lighting, and to build the film’s look through images, a product of a shared calling to tell a story.

 Jack Scott provided us with some answers on how he finds this necessary balance within his work.